Approval-Based Apportionment: Introduction

 For instance, \citet{BKP19a} study multiwinner approval rules that are inspired by classical apportionment methods.
 Besides the setting of candidate approval, they explicitly consider the case where voters cast \pa votes.
 They conclude that these rules could ``encourage coalitions across party or factional lines, thereby diminishing gridlock and promoting consensus.''

-Such desire of compromise is only one motivation for considering party-approval elections, as exemplified by recent work by \citet{SpGe19a}.
+Such desire for compromise is only one motivation for considering party-approval elections, as exemplified by recent work by \citet{SpGe19a}.
 To allow for more efficient governing, they aim to concentrate the power of a legislature in the hands of few big parties, while nonetheless preserving the principle of proportional representation.
-To this end, they let voters cast \pa votes and transform these votes into a party-list election by assigning each voter to one of her approved parties.
-One method for doing this (referred to as \emph{majoritarian portioning} later in this paper) assigns voters to parties in such a way that the strongest party has as many votes as possible.
+To this end, they let voters cast \pa votes and transform these votes into a party-choice election by assigning each voter to one of her approved parties.
+Specifically, they propose to assign voters to parties so that the strongest party has as many votes as possible.
+We later call this method \emph{majoritarian portioning}.

-Several other papers consider extensions of approval-based voting rules to accommodate \pa elections \cite{BrKi14a,MoOl15a,Jans16a,JO19}.
-All of these papers have in common that they study specific rules or classes of rules, rather than exploring the \pa setting in its own right.
+Several other papers consider extensions of approval-based voting rules to accommodate \pa elections.
+In their paper introducing the \textit{satisfaction approval voting} rule, \citet{BrKi14a} discuss a variant of this rule adapted for party-approval votes. \citet{MoOl15a} and \citet{CMS19a} study two approval-based multiwinner rules due to Phragm\'en and Enestr\"om, and note that they also work for party-approval elections (which is true for any multiwinner rule using the embedding that we discuss in \Cref{sec:using_capp}).
+Both papers consider a monotonicity axiom for party-approval elections (``if a party receives additional approvals, it should receive additional seats'') but find that their two methods fail it.
+For the case of two parties, they analyze the behavior of these rules as the house size approaches infinity.
+They find that both rules fail to converge to the most natural seat distribution. \citet{JO19} analyze the limit behavior in more detail, and also show that Thiele's sequential rule (aka SeqPAV) does converge to the ideal value.